 Thirteen persons arrested during anti-illegal worker operations (with photo)

-During the operations, ImmD Task Force officers raided 37 target locations including a car park, a food processing factory, a garbage collection depot, guesthouses, an industrial building, massage parlours, residential buildings, restaurants, a shopping mall, a vegetable stall and warehouses.
-The suspected illegal workers comprised two men and eight women, aged 33 to 55.
-Among them, three women were suspected of using and being in possession of forged Hong Kong identity cards.
-Meanwhile, two men and one woman, aged 27 to 39, were suspected of employing the suspected illegal workers.
+During the operations, ImmD Task Force officers raided 18 target locations including massage parlours, premises under renovation, a recycling site, residential buildings, restaurants and shopping malls.
+A total of nine suspected illegal workers and four suspected employers were arrested.
+The arrested suspected illegal workers comprised four men and five women, aged 25 to 58.
+Among them, one man and two women were holders of recognisance forms, which prohibit them from taking any employment.
+In addition, one woman was suspected of using and being in possession of a forged Hong Kong identity card.
+Furthermore, two men and two women, aged 54 to 72, were suspected of employing the illegal workers.

 "Any person who contravenes a condition of stay in force in respect of him shall be guilty of an offence.
 Also, visitors are not allowed to take employment in Hong Kong, whether paid or unpaid, without the permission of the Director of Immigration.
 Offenders are liable to prosecution and upon conviction face a maximum fine of $50,000 and up to two years' imprisonment.
 Aiders and abettors are also liable to prosecution and penalties," an ImmD spokesman said.

-The spokesman warned that, it is an offence to use or possess a forged Hong Kong identity card or a Hong Kong identity card related to another person.
-Offenders are liable to prosecution and a maximum penalty of a $100,000 fine and up to 10 years' imprisonment.
+The spokesman warned that, as stipulated in section 38AA of the Immigration Ordinance, an illegal immigrant, a person who is the subject of a removal order or a deportation order, an overstayer or a person who was refused permission to land is prohibited from taking any employment, whether paid or unpaid, or establishing or joining in any business.
+Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment.
+Under the prevailing laws, it is an offence to use or possess a forged Hong Kong identity card or a Hong Kong identity card related to another person.
+Offenders are liable to prosecution and upon conviction face a maximum fine of $100,000 and up to 10 years' imprisonment.